rajeshvkothari/oom/Internal/NEW_GIN_README.md

 		  https://jsonformatter.org/yaml-validator
 		  ```

-     - Login into Bonap Server and run the following commands to check clustering setup:
+     - Login into Bonap Server(if created) and run the following commands to check clustering setup:

 	   - Verify 'ric', 'default' and 'tick' contexts are setup: